deviantony/docker-elk/README.md

     LS_JAVA_OPTS: "-Dcom.sun.management.jmxremote -Dcom.sun.management.jmxremote.ssl=false -Dcom.sun.management.jmxremote.authenticate=false -Dcom.sun.management.jmxremote.port=18080 -Dcom.sun.management.jmxremote.rmi.port=18080 -Djava.rmi.server.hostname=DOCKER_HOST_IP -Dcom.sun.management.jmxremote.local.only=false"
 ```

-### How can I deploy the Elk-stack on docker swarm?
+## Deploying on Docker Swarm

-Update the docker-stack.yml accordingly if you need to add more services.
+* Update the docker-stack.yml accordingly if you need to add more services.
 Current docker-stack.yml is deployable on docker version 18.03 or above
-Login to any master server and then checkout the repo
+* Login to any master server and then checkout the repo
-Validate if any service is running
+* Validate if any service is running
-Makes sure the name doesn’t conflict and deploy the docker-stack.yml with a unique name.
+* Makes sure the name doesn’t conflict and deploy the docker-stack.yml with a unique name.

 Below command can be used to deploy the service named 'elk'.

 ```
 docker stack deploy elk -c docker-stack.yml
 ```

 You can check the deployment status using below command

 ```
 docker stack services elk
 ```